 the safety systems and failure modes under consideration to develop maintenance/test plan which ensure

 that the desired safety requirements (Required Availability) are complied.

 In some cases we also perform economic optimization (Cost-benefit Availability) within the boundary

-that the safety requirements provide.
+where the safety requirements are provided.

 It is essential that plants monitor the performance of safety critical systems in the operational phase.